notoriousbfg/notoriousbfg.github.io/posts/2022-06-19_quality-biases/post.md

 It's perfectly possible to dislike the themes discussed in a novel but still consider it to be well written.
 Conversely, it's possible to like the content and think the writing poor.
 However this is usually not the case: more often we think of things we like as being well executed and things we don't like as being bad.
 The same can be said of most of the arts.

-It would be negligent of me to make no mention of "The Last of Us: Part 2", which I wrote about here when I played it first.
-I've since played it several times and still do not believe that the story choices (as sad as they may be) do not make this game "bad".
+It would be negligent of me to make no mention of "The Last of Us: Part 2", which I wrote about here when I [played it first](/the-last-of-us-part-ii).
+I've since played it several times and still do not believe that the story choices (as sad as they may be) make this game "bad".
 Our feelings about a story make our perceptions about the quality of writing biased.

 ### Popularity